lfricken/lfricken.github.io/pages/politicalnodes.md

 Good or bad karma, when applied to yourself, looks like high or low self-esteem; when applied to groups, it looks like high or low status.
 In the giant muddle of a war for status that we politely call “society”, this makes beliefs into weapons and the karma loading of concepts into the difference between lionization and dehumanization.

 The Trope Namer for emotivist arguments is “ethnic tension”, and although it’s most obvious in the case of literal ethnicities like the Israelis and the Palestinians, the ease with which concepts become attached to different groups creates a whole lot of “proxy ethnicites”.
 I’ve written before about how American liberals and conservatives are seeming less and less like people who happen to have different policy prescriptions, and more like two different tribes engaged in an ethnic conflict quickly approaching Middle East level hostility.
-More recently, a friend on Facebook described _the-thing-whose-name-we-do-not-speak-lest-it-appear-and-destroy-us-all_, the one involving [reproductively viable worker ants](https://en.wikipedia.org/wiki/Gamergate), as looking more like an ethnic conflict about who is oppressing whom than any real difference in opinions.
+More recently, a friend on Facebook described _the-thing-whose-name-we-do-not-speak-lest-it-appear-and-destroy-us-all_, the one involving [reproductively viable worker ants](https://www.vox.com/2014/11/1/7136343/gamergate-and-the-politicization-of-absolutely-everything), as looking more like an ethnic conflict about who is oppressing whom than any real difference in opinions.

-Once a concept has joined up with an ethnic group, either a real one or a makeshift one, it’s impossible to oppose the concept without simultaneously lowering the status of the ethnic group, which is going to start at least a little bit of a war.
-Worse, once a concept has joined up with an ethnic group, one of the best ways to argue against the concept is to dehumanize the ethnic group it’s working with.
-Dehumanizing an ethnic group has always been easy – just associate them with a disgust reaction, portray them as conventionally unattractive, unlovable, and full of all the worst human traits – and now it is profitable as well, since it’s one of the fastest ways to load bad karma into an idea you dislike.
+Once a concept has joined up with an ethnic group, whether real or makeshift, it’s impossible to oppose the concept without simultaneously lowering the status of the ethnic group, which is going to start at least a little bit of a war.
+Worse, once a concept has joined up with an ethnic group, one of the best ways to argue against the concept is to dehumanize the ethnic group it’s working with. (remember, it's transitive) Dehumanizing an ethnic group has always been easy – just associate them with a disgust reaction, portray them as unattractive, unlovable, and full of all the worst human traits – and now it is profitable as well, since it’s one of the fastest ways to load bad karma into an idea you dislike.

 ### IX

-According to The Virtues Of Rationality:

-The tenth virtue is precision.
-One comes and says: The quantity is between 1 and 100.
-Another says: the quantity is between 40 and 50.
-If the quantity is 42 they are both correct, but the second prediction was more useful and exposed itself to a stricter test.
-What is true of one apple may not be true of another apple; thus more can be said about a single apple than about all the apples in the world.
-The narrowest statements slice deepest, the cutting edge of the blade.
-As with the map, so too with the art of mapmaking: The Way is a precise Art.
-Do not walk to the truth, but dance.
-On each and every step of that dance your foot comes down in exactly the right spot.
-Each piece of evidence shifts your beliefs by exactly the right amount, neither more nor less.
-What is exactly the right amount?
-To calculate this you must study probability theory.
-Even if you cannot do the math, knowing that the math exists tells you that the dance step is precise and has no room in it for your whims.

-The official desciption is of literal precision, as specific numerical precision in probability updates.
-But is there a secret interpretation of this virtue?

-Precision as separation.
-Once you’re debating “religion”, you’ve already lost.
-Precision as sticking to a precise question, like “Is the first chapter of Genesis literally true?” or “Does Buddhist meditation help treat anxiety disorders?” and trying to keep these issues as separate from any General Factor Of Religiousness as humanly possible.
-Precision such that “God the supernatural Creator exists” and “God the order and beauty in the Universe exists” are as carefully sequestered from one another as “Did the defendant kill his wife?” and “Did the defendant kill the President?”
+Precision resolves this.
+If you’re debating “religion”, you’re just debating the word.
+Precision is sticking to a precise question, like “Is the first chapter of Genesis literally true?” or “Does Buddhist meditation help treat anxiety disorders?” and trying to keep these issues as separate from a General-Factor-Of-Religiousness as possible.

-I want to end by addressing a point a commenter made in my last post on motte-and-bailey:
+I want to end by addressing a point a commenter made on a related post:

 In the real world, the particular abstract questions aren’t what matter – the groups and people are what matter.
 People get things done, and they aren’t particularly married to particular abstract concepts, they are married to their values and their compatriots.
 In order to deal with reality, we must attack and defend groups and individuals.
 That does not mean forsaking logic.
 It requires dealing with obfuscating tactics like those you outline above, but that’s not even a real downside, because if you flee into the narrow, particular questions all you’re doing is covering your eyes to avoid perceiving the the monsters that will still make mincemeat of your attempts to change things.

-I don’t entirely disagree with this.
-But I think we’ve been over this territory before.
-The world is a scary place, full of bad people who want to hurt you, and in the state of nature you’re pretty much obligated to engage in whatever it takes to survive.
+I don’t entirely disagree with this, but I've covered this already.
+The world is a scary place, full of bad people who want to hurt you.
+In the state of nature you’re pretty much obligated to engage in whatever it takes to survive.

-But instead of sticking with the state of nature, we have the ability to form communities built on mutual disarmament and mutual cooperation.
-Despite artificially limiting themselves, these communities become stronger than the less-scrupulous people outside them, because they can work together effectively and because they can boast a better quality of life that attracts their would-be enemies to join them.
-At least in the short term, these communities can resist _races to the bottom_ and prevent the use of personally effective but negative-sum strategies.
+But we have the ability to form communities built on mutual disarmament and mutual cooperation.
+Despite imposing artificial limits, people in these communities become stronger than the less-scrupulous people outside them.
+This is because they can work together effectively and because they can boast a better quality of life that attracts others to join them.
+These communities can resist zero-sum strategies that would harm everyone within them.

-Brief example of _race to the bottom_: An enemy starts using nukes to gain advantage in war, now you have to use them as well just to not be defeated.
-Neither of you have an advantage now that you're both using nukes, _but now it's a nuclear war with 10x the death and distruction_.
+Civilization, and everything in it, exists because we have mutually agreed to not be machiavellian psychopaths who will win at any cost.
+Fallacies, including this one, are zero-sum strategies.
+They may help you win an argument or two, but when everyone uses them, they damage the ability for a discussion to find truth.

-One such community is the kind where members try to stick to rational discussion as much as possible.
-These communities are definitely better able to work together, because they have a powerful method of resolving empirical disputes.
-They’re definitely better quality of life, because you don’t have to deal with constant insult wars and personal attacks.
-And the existence of such communities provides positive externalities to the outside world, since they are better able to resolve difficult issues and find truth.
+This community is the kind where members try to stick to rational discussion as much as possible.
+Communities that maintain good discussion norms are definitely better able to work together, because they have a very powerful method of resolving empirical disputes.
+And they’re definitely better quality of life, because you don’t have to deal with constant insult wars and personal attacks.

-But forming a rationalist community isn’t just about having the will to discuss things well.
+But forming this community that focuses on productive discussion isn’t just about having the will to discuss things.
 It’s also about having the ability.
-Overcoming bias is really hard, and so the members of such a community need to be constantly trying to advance the art and figure out how to improve their discussion tactics.
+Overcoming biases is really hard, if not impossible, meaning the members of such a community need to be constantly trying to advance the art and figure out how to improve the quality and accuracy of discussion.

-As such, it’s acceptable to try to determine and discuss negative patterns of argument, even if those patterns of argument are useful and necessary weapons in a state of nature.
-If anything, understanding them makes them easier to use if you’ve got to use them, and makes them easier to recognize and counter from others, giving a slight advantage in battle, if that’s the kind of thing you like.
+As such, it’s acceptable to try to determine and discuss negative patterns of argument, even if those patterns of argument are useful and necessary weapons in the jungle.
+If anything, understanding them makes them easier to use if you’ve got to use them, and makes them easier to recognize and counter from others, giving a slight advantage in battle if you need it.
 But moving them from unconscious to conscious gives you the crucial choice of when to deploy them, and the knowledge to try not to.